Vodafone Business, VOIS and Centrica strike four-year deal to power digital transformation

 This agreement positions Centrica to become a more flexible, integrated, and agile organisation by transitioning from a traditional managed service approach to a data-driven enterprise.
 Leveraging GenAI and machine learning, Centrica aims to enhance productivity and provide personalised experiences for both customers and employees.
 It also paves the way for combined connectivity and energy offers for UK customers.

-This is a landmark commercial deal for VOIS (Vodafone Intelligent Solutions) that employs more than 9,600 in Egypt, since signing its strategic partnership with Accenture in October 2024.
+This is a landmark commercial deal for VOIS (Vodafone Intelligent Solutions) that employs more than 15,337 people in India, since signing its strategic partnership with Accenture in October 2024.

 Connectivity and IT services